euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Deep Learning Attention/Intro.md

 > image multiplicative

 The scoring function can be evaluated using the following methods:
 - Dot Product.
-In this
+Is used as a similarity
 -

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MDc4NjY4OSwtMTk5ODc5MjE4MywxMD
+eyJoaXN0b3J5IjpbLTE4NTk4NjEzMDMsLTE5OTg3OTIxODMsMT
-U3NzY4NDQsLTE3NDI4MzkwODAsLTEwNzU2NDAzMjEsNzQ4NTIw
+A1Nzc2ODQ0LC0xNzQyODM5MDgwLC0xMDc1NjQwMzIxLDc0ODUy
-MTk1XX0=
+MDE5NV19
 -->